ExplorerUK/TabLock-Info/Enhanced-Debug-Guide.md

 apex_debug.message( 'Tablock **Enhanced** Debug Guide>',p_level=>3);

-_Warning:_ Using the Enhanced JS presents an XSS risk; please proceed only if you are happy to accept this this risk.
+_Warning:_ Using the Render HTML option presents an XSS risk; please proceed only if you are happy to accept this this risk.